 Recently my relationship with my boyfriend has ended because he is an unbeliever and wanted me to continue in premarital sex with him which I was not happy with.
-I still care for him deeply, but all of a sudden I have developed these feelings for this church member and I do not know him.
+I still care for him deeply, but all of a sudden I have developed these feelings for this church member, and I do not know him.

 We just shake hands as a sign of peace, but we do not talk.
 I also had two dreams about him; once he was wearing an engagement ring and once, a wedding ring.
-I'm not sure if it means anything but could it possibly have a connection to him being my future spouse?
+I’m not sure if it means anything, but could it possibly have a connection to him being my future spouse?

 Thanks for writing.
-I think you've done the right thing in breaking up with your unbelieving boyfriend — especially since you were having sex with him.
-While your long term goal should be marriage to a believer (see 2 Corinthians 6:14-15), before you start a new relationship with anyone, you should first confess, repent from and seek forgiveness for your sexual sin.
-If you try to skip this step, you're setting yourself up for a repeat of the relationship you just left.
+I think you’ve done the right thing in breaking up with your unbelieving boyfriend — especially since you were having sex with him.
+While your long-term goal should be marriage to a believer (see 2 Corinthians 6:14-15), before you start a new relationship with anyone, you should first confess, repent from and seek forgiveness for your sexual sin.
+If you try to skip this step, you’re setting yourself up for a repeat of the relationship you just left.

 As for the man in your church, keep in mind that attraction is merely a starting point.
-It's not enough to build a relationship on, and at this point in your journey, it seems to be a distraction and temptation more than anything.
-You have some serious business to do with Lord in order to clear your conscience of your disobedience, not the least of which is misrepresenting your faith and relationship with Christ to your unbelieving ex-boyfriend.
+It’s not enough to build a relationship on, and at this point in your journey, it seems to be a distraction and temptation more than anything.
+You have some serious business to do with the Lord to clear your conscience of your disobedience, not the least of which is misrepresenting your faith and relationship with Christ to your unbelieving ex-boyfriend.

 About the dreams: We often dream about things that occupy our waking thoughts.
 They’re often just extensions of our desires, nothing more.
 Please don’t infuse them with a significance that’s likely not there.
 Too many people have made life-altering decisions based on a dream or two with dire consequences.

-The Old and New Testaments recount how God used dreams to speak to his followers.
+The Old and New Testaments recount how God used dreams to speak to His followers.
 Dreams are one way God speaks, even today.
 Acts 2:16-18 says:

 No, this is what was spoken by the prophet Joel:

-"In the last days, God says,
+‘In the last days, God says,

 I will pour out my Spirit on all people.